Creating and Running React Projects with ServBay

 /Applications/ServBay/www/servbay-react-demo/dist

 Save the configuration.
-ServBay will set up the internal web server to serve files from the
+ServBay will set up its web server to directly serve static files from the

 dist

-Open your browser and visit your production domain:
+Open your browser and visit the production domain you just configured:

 https://servbay-react.servbay.demo

-.What you see now is the optimized, production-built version of your app.
-This site is also automatically SSL-enabled by ServBay.
+.You’re now viewing the optimized, built production version of your site, which is also secured with SSL by ServBay.

 Summary

-By following these steps, you have successfully used ServBay on macOS to create a React project and set up both a reverse proxy for development mode and static file serving for production.
-ServBay greatly simplifies local development environment setup and management—especially with built-in Node.js support, flexible website configuration (including reverse proxy and static serving), and automatic SSL—for a smooth React development experience.
-You can now continue to develop, test, and deploy your React application with confidence.
+By following these steps, you’ve successfully used ServBay to create a React project in your local environment, featuring reverse proxy for development mode and static file serving for production.
+ServBay simplifies the setup and management of local development environments for both macOS and Windows, with built-in Node.js support, flexible website configurations (reverse proxy and static serving), and automatic SSL—making it exceptionally convenient for React developers.
+You can now continue building, testing, and deploying your React applications with this robust workflow.